Tom Cruise is feeling the need for speed again.

 And if Cruise ends up taking the role, with Kosinski in the driver's seat (so to speak), he would barely have to switch gears, adrenaline-wise: Before cameras can get rolling on this one, Cruise is supposed to shoot the fifth Mission: Impossible movie, so he'll already be in killer shape.

-He's up next on the big screen opposite null in Doug Liman's aliens-vs.-humans action flick Edge of Tomorrow.
+He's up next on the big screen opposite Emily Blunt in Doug Liman's aliens-vs.-humans action flick Edge of Tomorrow.

 —Reporting by Holly Passalaqua